sirigadipudi/sirigadipudi/projects.md

 Skills: NumPy, pandas, non parametric estimation, auction theory

 4. [Data Management and Visualisation](https://github.com/10avinash/Data-Management-and-Visualisation)
 Summary: The project is to learn the applicability of relational database language like MySQL and data visualisation tools like Tableau.
-Skiils: MySQL, Tableau
+Skills: MySQL, Tableau